IJEA Bylaws

 8.01: As specified in Section 3, certain Directors shall be elected from specific regions of the state for a three-year term.
 Members are considered to belong to the region in which their school or employer is located.
 Regional Directors must work in the region from which they are elected.

-8.02: By March 1 of each year, the Vice President will email the membership and will post to the IJEA website/social media accounts a call for nominees to fill Executive Board positions and any directorships that will expire in June of each year.
+8.02: By March 1 of each year, the Vice President will email the membership and will post to the IJEA website/social media accounts a call for nominees to fill Board of Director positions for any directorships that will expire that June.
 By March 15, the Vice President will report a list of all nominees received to the Executive Director

-8.03: The Executive Director will prepare an electronic ballot to be sent out to all members of each region on March 22.
+8.03: The Executive Director will prepare an electronic ballot to be sent out to all members on March 22.
 Members will have two weeks (until April 5) to cast their ballots.
-On April 5, the Executive Director will announce the winners via email, the IJEA website and social media.
-Those elected will begin their terms at the conclusion of the June board meeting.
+On April 6, the Executive Director will announce the winners via email, the IJEA website and social media.
+Those elected will begin their three-year terms at the conclusion of the June board meeting.

-8.04: By April 15 of each year, the Vice President will email the membership and will post to the IJEA website/social media accounts a call for nominees to run for officer positions that will expire in June.
-By May 1, the Vice President will report a list of all nominees received to the Executive Director.
+8.04: By April 15 of each year, the Vice President will email the membership and will post to the IJEA website/social media accounts a call for nominees to run for officer positions expiring in June.
+By May 1, the Vice President will report a list of all officer nominees received to the Executive Director.
 The Executive Director will post the nominees for each office to the IJEA website/social media accounts.
+Officer positions are elected for one year.

 8.05: At the summer meeting of the Board of Directors, the current President will call the meeting to order, leading the meeting through old business.
 At the conclusion of all old business, the President will give the Executive Director the chair for the purpose of conducting officer elections.
-The Executive Director will present the list of Executive Board nominees to the Board.
-Each Board member present at the summer meeting, plus each IJEA member in good standing present, will have one vote.
-Board members present at the meeting, plus each IJEA member in good standing present, will cast their votes electronically, using their own smartphone, tablet or laptop computer so as to preserve the anonymity of the ballots cast.
+The Executive Director will present the list of officer nominees to the Board.
+Each Board member present at the summer meeting, plus any IJEA member in good standing present at the meeting, will have one vote.
+Votes will be cast electronically, using smartphones, tablets or laptop computers so as to preserve the anonymity of the ballots cast.
 A majority of all votes cast shall be necessary to constitute election.
 In the case of a tie, the winner will be determined by coin toss conducted by the Executive Director.

-8.06: Upon the conclusion of the election of Executive Board members, the Executive Director will give the newly elected President the chair for the purpose of conducting any new business at the summer Board meeting.
+8.06: Upon the conclusion of the election of officers, the Executive Director will give the newly elected President the chair for the purpose of conducting any new business.

 Section 9.
 Annual Membership Fee